sbsatwork/telegraMonitoring/README.md

 # telegraMonitoring
-An automated php script for monitoring telegram channels and send the results by email
+An automated php script for monitoring telegram channels and sending the results by email